batoolFatimaShaikh/Music-Player-batool/README.md

 code link : https://github.com/batoolFatimaShaikh/Music-Player-batool

-Description : <what is your project about>
+Description :

 Technologies Used : HTML, JS, CSS.

-Features : Bullet points [menu page, contact me page]
+Features :

-How to use it : <Double click on index.html>
+How to use it :

 Demo/Output :